Uncyclopedia

-Uncyclopedia is a satirical online encyclopedia that parodies Wikipedia.
-Its logo, a hollow "puzzle potato", parodies Wikipedia's globe puzzle logo, and it styles itself "the content-free encyclopedia", parodying Wikipedia's slogan of "the free encyclopedia".
+Uncyclopedia is the name of several forks of satirical online encyclopedias that parody Wikipedia.
+Its logo, a hollow "puzzle potato", parodies Wikipedia's globe puzzle logo, and it styles itself as "the content-free encyclopedia", parodying Wikipedia's slogan of "the free encyclopedia" and likely as a play on the fact that Wikipedia is described as a "free-content" encyclopedia.
 Founded in 2005 as an English-language wiki, the project spans more than 75 languages as well as several subprojects parodying other wikis.
-The English version has approximately 37,000 pages of content, second only to the Portuguese.
 Uncyclopedia's name is a portmanteau of the prefix un- and the word encyclopedia.

-Various styles of humor are used as a vehicle for parody, from pointed satire to light sarcasm, along with structured in-jokes and frequent non sequiturs.
+Various styles of humor are used as vehicles for parody, from pointed satire to light sarcasm, along with structured in-jokes and frequent non sequiturs.
 The site has attracted media attention for its articles on controversial subjects including religion, prominent people, places, politics, and pseudoscience.

-Many Uncyclopedia articles contain graphics with a link to the corresponding Wikipedia article.
-A typical caption reads, "For those without comedic tastes, the so-called experts at Wikipedia have an article about [subject in question]."
-Some also have a link to the corresponding Conservapedia article.
-A typical caption for one of these is "The faux patriot snake handlers at Conservapedia have an even funnier article about [subject in question]."
-Some even have a link to the corresponding RationalWiki article.
-A typical caption for these is "The truth-debunking doctors at RationalWiki have an even funnier article about [subject in question]."
+Many Uncyclopedia articles contain graphics with a link to the corresponding Wikipedia article; Uncyclopedia often denotes the corresponding Wikipedia article to its content as being listed "for those without comedic tastes", and Wikipedia's article written by "so-called experts".

 History

 Uncyclopedia was launched on January 5, 2005, by Jonathan Huang, known online as "Chronarion", and a partner known online as "Stillwaters".
 It was originally situated at uncyclopedia.org.
-In July 2006 it was acquired by Fandom, then known as Wikia.
+In July 2006, it was acquired by Fandom, then known as Wikia.

 In January 2013, some Uncyclopedia editors and administrators set up a fork of Uncyclopedia at en.uncyclopedia.co, in response to Wikia's censorship, insertion of advertising, and the imposition of content warnings.
 Fandom ceased hosting its version of Uncyclopedia on May 14, 2019, and the Fandom site (colloquially known as the "spoon", a play on "fork") moved to uncyclopedia.ca, and in September 2021 to uncyclopedia.com.
+As of 2025, the English-language version of the "spoon" had over 37,000 content pages, while the "fork" had over 40,000 content pages, second only to the Portuguese version.
 The Fandom version of the site now shows only a "Not a valid community" landing page.

 A third site, at mirror.uncyc.org, functions only as a mirror website with backup copies of some Uncyclopedia pages.